ernestkorir/book-store/README.md

 - Display a list of books
 - Add a book
-- REmove a selected Book
+- Remove a selected Book

 <p align="right">(<a href="#readme-top">back to top</a>)</p>